jorrizza/sinatra-mvc/README.md

 ===========

-Sinatra MVC is a simple attempt to get some kind of MVC structure on top of Sinatra, without losing much of the original Sinatra "feeling".
+Sinatra MVC is a simple attempt to get some kind of MVC structure on top of Sinatra, without losing much of the original Sinatra _"feeling"_.
 It uses Datamapper for it's model layer and custom software for the other two.

+It's recommended to read the [Sinatra README][6] first before continuing with this document.

 A rule of thumb: In command line examples, a `$` prefix means your own user and a `#` prefix is a root terminal.